 - Increased potential for gender-based violence and human trafficking.

 DIRECT ECONOMIC SUPPORT TO THE GOVERMENT OF JORDAN

 - Providing an additional $552 million in budget support and backing for $3.75 billion in loan guarantees since FY 2012, $419 million of which has gone toward helping the GOJ cope with pressures caused by the crisis.

-- Supporting the construction of the Za’atri-Hofa pipeline, a new pumping station, and the Mafraq wastewater treatment plant to significantly increase water supply and wastewater treatment services in northern Jordan.
+- Supporting the construction of the Za’atri-Hofa pipeline and pumping station, the rehabilitation of Sumayah pump station, and the construction of Mafraq wastewater treatment plant to significantly increase water supply and wastewater treatment services in northern Jordan.

-- Providing additional funding for water conservation and infrastructure renovations, including small loans and grants for water catchment and storage, and support to local water companies for infrastructure repair and maintenance.
+- Providing funding for water conservation and infrastructure renovations, including small loans and grants for water catchment and storage, and support to water companies for infrastructure repair and maintenance.

-- Additional funds are being used to respond to the Syria crisis by accelerating the expansion of schools, developing an early grade reading and math diagnostic tool, and by scaling up a teacher training program that promotes inclusive teaching methods.
+- Additional funds are being used to respond to the Syria crisis by implementing an early grade reading and math diagnostic tool, and by scaling up a teacher training program promoting inclusive teaching methods.

-- Introducing a new Community Engagement Project promoting community cohesion and tolerance via dialogue and conflict mitigation.
+- Partnering with host communities, municipalities, and other stakeholders through a Community Engagement Project to promote community cohesion and tolerance via dialogue and conflict mitigation.

 - Producing an assessment of the fiscal impact of the refugee influx that will improve budget planning.

 - Training provided to micro- and small enterprises to encourage economic growth and increased investment, leading to resiliency and increased stability among vulnerable populations.